Need to know how to shutdown your Linux system safely using command line or how to schedule shutdown at specific time? Here’s the answer!

 How to Schedule Shutdown at Specific Time in Linux

-You can also easily schedule Linux shutdowns to occur after a certain period of time or at a certain time.
+Linux shutdowns can also be easily scheduled to occur after a particular time or at a specific time.

 The time argument can have two different formats.
-It can be an absolute time in the format
+For example, it can be an absolute time in the format

 hh:mm or relative time in the format